mrdjohnson/llm-x/README.md

 **_Inspiration:_**
 [ollama-ui's](https://github.com/ollama-ui/ollama-ui) project.
 Which allows users to connect to ollama via a [web app](https://ollama-ui.github.io/ollama-ui/)

-[Perplexity.ai](https://www.perplexity.ai/) Perpexlity has sone some amazing UI advancements in the LLM UI space and I have been very interested in getting to that point.
+[Perplexity.ai](https://www.perplexity.ai/) Perpexlity has some amazing UI advancements in the LLM UI space and I have been very interested in getting to that point.
 Hopefully this starter project lets me get closer to doing something similar!

 ## Getting started